aiidateam/aiida-core/docs/source/howto/codes.rst

         spec.exit_code(310, 'ERROR_READING_OUTPUT_FILE', message='The output file could not be read from the retrieved folder.') spec.exit_code(320, 'ERROR_INVALID_OUTPUT', message='The output file contains invalid output.')

-As you can see, for each ``exit_code`` you need to provide an ID number that will be used to identify it, a label you can then use to reference the code in the |parse| method (``self.exit_codes.LABEL``), and a message that will give the user more information on the problem.
+As you can see, for each ``exit_code`` you need to provide a exit status (which should be a positive integer), a label that can be used to reference the code in the |parse| method (``self.exit_codes.LABEL``), and a message that provides a more detailed information on the problem.
-The Topics section on :ref:`defining processes <topics:processes:usage:defining>` also contains more information on how to use exit codes.
+The Topics section on :ref:`defining processes <topics:processes:usage:defining>` provides additional information on how to use exit codes.

 Design guidelines
 -----------------